xtext/xtext-gradle-plugin/xtext-builder.md

 A Gradle Plugin for using [Xtext](http://xtext.org)-based code generators.
 Get the latest version from the [Plugin Portal](http://plugins.gradle.org/plugin/org.xtext.builder)

 The plugin allows any number of Xtext languages to cross-link against each other.
 The Generator works incrementally, only indexing, validating and generating for files that were affected by a change.
-It integrates well with other Gradle plugins like the Java plugin, Eclipse plugin and the Android build tools.
+It integrates well with other Gradle plugins like the Java plugin and Eclipse plugin..

 Minimal Example
 ---------------